filippetroviccc/layerzero-setup-vnets/README.md

 # Terminal 2
 anvil --port 9545 --chain-id 102

-# Then replace placeholder scripts with forge-std variants to deploy to each RPC and configure remotes/trusted peers.
+# Then replace placeholder scripts with forge-std variants to deploy to each RPC, configure remotes/trusted peers, and set endpoint verifier/executor addresses.
 ```